Having a Facebook marketing strategy and plan is the difference between businesses that succeed with Facebook and the ones that crash and burn.

 Our goal with Facebook is to build better content that engages people more.
 Meaning, content that our followers want to interact with and help them start meaningful conversations with each other, and us.

-The outcome is to build a stronger brand, and have more people share our content, and in return, grow our fan base, and gaining more leads for RAS Digital Marketing.
+The outcome is to build a stronger brand, have more people share our content, and in return, grow our fan base, and gain more leads for RAS Digital Marketing.

 This was simple but effective, I set my goals and presented my outcome.

 What to use for your Facebook posts strategy